DaveCThompson/gia-t-books/README.md

 -   **/src/books**: Contains self-contained book content modules, each with its own `data.json` and co-located `assets`.
 -   **/src/features**: Contains major, user-facing areas of the application, organized into "vertical slices" of functionality (e.g., `/BookReader`, `/Library`).
 -   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
--   **/src/data**: A consolidated directory for all non-visual logic (Zustand store, custom hooks, constants).
+-   **/src/data**: A single, consolidated directory for all non-visual logic, including the Zustand store, custom hooks, type definitions, and application-wide constants.
 -   **/src/styles**: Contains the global styling architecture, including `globals.css` for resets and `fonts.css`.

 ## 5. Styling Architecture